- Home »

 - Computer skills

 Job opportunities are very good across many sectors and several provinces, including Ontario.
-With many blasters nearing retirement, there is an urgent need to replace these skilled individuals.
+With many in the field nearing retirement, there is an urgent need to replace these skilled individuals.
 Job titles include construction blaster, openpit blaster, and surface mining blaster.
-Blasters work closely with drillers and often perform both drilling and blasting activities.
+You may work closely with drillers and often perform both drilling and blasting activities.
 The annual salary range for a blaster/driller is $35,000 - $62,000, depending upon experience and certification.
-Fully qualified surface blasters make up to $40.00 per hour.
-Blasting assistants earn $18 - $25 per hour at the entry level.
+Fully qualified surface blasters make up to $50.00 per hour.
+Blasting assistants earn $23 - $30 per hour at the entry level (a union blaster's helper starts at $44).
 There are good opportunities for career advancement in this field with training and experience.
-Specialized areas of blasting such as underground blasting have higher pay scales.
+Specialized areas such as underground blasting have higher pay scales.

 - Vest or jacket (detachable hood only) with CSA approved Class 3 reflective striping on orange background